< BackContact Us

 Sunburn

-Call us if you get blisters from sunburn, experience severe swelling, show signs of infection, experience worsening pain, nausea, or chills, have vision changes, confusion, or a high fever.
+If you get blisters from sunburn, experience severe swelling, show signs of infection, experience worsening pain, nausea, or chills, or have vision changes, confusion, or a high fever, call Sollis Health’s 24/7 medical hotline for support.

 Moles